Theological notes

-The theological notes designate a classification of certainty of beliefs in Catholic theology.
+The theological notes or nota theologica designate a classification of certainty of beliefs in Catholic theology.
 While theological notes qualify positively beliefs and doctrines, said beliefs and doctrines are qualified negatively by theological censures.
 The theological notes' "enumeration, division and evaluation" vary between authors.

 Authority of the notes

 "[T]he supreme organs for [theological] notes and censures (and exclusively so for infallible matters) are the Pope and the Ecumenical Councils.
 Limited competences attaches to the Roman Congregations, Provincial Synods (episcopal conferences) and the individual bishops and major superiors of religious orders.
 The whole people of God is charged with the safeguarding of the true faith.
 Theologians have a special responsibility and thus are especially qualified to give theological notes [and censures] [...] though their authority is not one of jurisdiction.
 Their notes [and censures] have the weight of 'professional' opinions and have often influenced the magisterium".